QuietMisdreavus/quietmisdreavus.net/about.md

 permalink: /about/
 ---
 - Author:  QuietMisdreavus (a.k.a. grey)
+- Pronouns: she/her or they/them
 - Email:   words@quietmisdreavus.net
 - Twitter: <https://twitter.com/QuietMisdreavus>
 - Github:  <https://github.com/QuietMisdreavus>

 Hi, i'm grey!
-I write some Rust in my downtime.
-You may have seen me around Twitter, rambling about rustdoc.
-I'm one of it's official maintainers.
+You might recognize me from the Rust community, where i help maintain the `rustdoc` tool, and the `docs.rs` documentation hosting service.
 I've also written some other Rust libraries, and even written some not-Rust things for dayjobs and other personal projects.
 Thanks for stopping by!

 In a past life, I hung out in chiptune communities and wrote some covers as [icesoldier][].
 If you knew me before 2015 that's the alias I would have used.